Berlin Tempelhof Airport: The Jet Age and Berlin Wall: 1960s

+Decline and Relocation

 Commercial air traffic from/to Berlin Tempelhof peaked in 1971 at just above 5 1/2 million passengers (out of a total of 6.12 million passengers for all West Berlin airports during that year).
 This represented more than 90% of West Berlin's commercial air traffic and made its iconic city centre airport Germany's second-largest.
 With 3 1/2 million passengers, Pan Am accounted for the bulk of this traffic while almost all of the remaining 2 million accrued to BEA.
 1971 was also the year the latter's last Berlin-based Viscount departed the city.

 East Germany's relaxation of border controls affecting all surface transport modes between West Berlin and West Germany across its territory from 1972 onwards resulted in a decline of scheduled internal German air traffic from/to West Berlin.
 This was further compounded by the economic downturn in the wake of the 1973 oil crisis.
 The resulting fare increases that were intended to recover the airlines' higher operating costs caused by steeply rising jet fuel prices led to a further drop in demand.
 This in turn resulted in a major contraction of Pan Am's and BEA's/British Airways's internal German operations, necessitating a reduction in both airlines' Berlin-based fleets and workforces in an attempt to contain growing losses these once profitable routes generated by the mid-1970s.

 On 1 September 1975, Pan Am and British Airways moved their entire Berlin operation to the newly built terminal at Tegel Airport.
 Following Pan Am's and British Airways's move to Tegel, commercial operations at Tempelhof ceased, resulting in exclusive use by the US military.

 From 1978, Pan Am relocated its 727 flightdeck crew training from Miami International Airport to Berlin Tempelhof.
 This involved [re-]training all pilots and flight engineers who crewed the flight decks of the airline's 727 fleet, which at the time operated out of Miami to the Caribbean and Central America, as well as on the IGS routes from Berlin and intra-European feeder routes serving Frankfurt and Heathrow.
 Another airline that used Tempelhof to train its flightdeck crews was US supplemental Modern Air Transport.
 While all Modern Air commercial flights from and to Berlin principally used Tegel to take advantage of that airport's longer runways and the fact that it was not in a built-up area making for easier approaches, the airline conducted its training for Berlin-based flight deck crews at Tempelhof between 1968 and 1974.
 The latter was also the US supplemental's (and other Tegel-based operators') designated diversion airport in bad weather in the Tegel area.